 - 2 tablespoons raspberry jam

-- Preheat the oven to 350 degrees, and line a baking sheet with parchment paper.
+- Preheat the oven to 350 degrees, and line a sheet pan with parchment paper.

 - Sift the almond flour, baking soda and salt in a medium sized bowl.
-Then whisk in the oil, maple syrup and vanilla until it forms into a thick batter.
+Then stir in the olive oil (or coconut) oil, maple syrup (or honey) and vanilla until it forms into a thick batter.